dflemstr/rq/README.md

 # `rq` [![Build Status](https://travis-ci.org/dflemstr/rq.svg?branch=master)](https://travis-ci.org/dflemstr/rq) [![Crates.io](https://img.shields.io/crates/v/record-query.svg)](https://crates.io/crates/record-query) [![Language (Rust)](https://img.shields.io/badge/powered_by-Rust-blue.svg)](http://www.rust-lang.org/)

+**WARNING**: `rq` is in very low maintenance mode while I (@dflemstr) focus on other things (such as my day job).
+Pull requests are welcome but I won't guarantee that I will fix reported issues.

 This is the home of the tool called `rq` (record query).
 It's a tool that's used for performing queries on streams of records in various formats.